 Confidence is something we all lack at some point in our life so here are 10 steps to help you become the ‘Ruler’ of your own destiny.

 - Set goals – As a Business Coach, this is one of the most fundamental things we work on.
 By setting specific goals, actions and a timeline, you commit yourself to achieving something and this encourages confidence through commitment.

-- Improve conversational skills – This isn’t just being able to talk for England (our Sovereign can do that for us) but the ability to make eye contact, a good listener and offer opinion without shirking away or becoming too vociferous.
+- Improve conversational skills – This isn’t just being able to talk for England (our Sovereignty does that for us!) but the ability to make eye contact, a good listener and offer opinion without shirking away or becoming too vociferous.
 This gives off positive vibes that the people around you will ‘feel’ and then perceive you as being a confident person.

 - Try new things – Not only can you develop new skills but it allows you to try things not experienced before and this, in turn, enables you to accept new skills and confidence by helping you grow as a person.

 - Small steps – As a child takes their first teetering steps, building confidence is no different.
 Start small, ie at the next scheduled meeting/conference, promise to yourself that you will vocalise your opinion.
 Decide to hold your head up high throughout the day and smile to everyone you meet… small gradual steps and eventually you’ll be giving the main opening speech at National conferences … hmm, ok … but it IS possible!

 - Be happy with Yourself – Be happy with the person you are whilst having a positive attitude is key to achieving confidence.

 - Seek out professionals – Sometimes it’s just that extra push or support that will help you overcome the initial barrier.
 Purchase DVDs, Audio files, books, the guidance from a counselor or coach (hello!) to reach your potential.
 All can offer strategies to help you move forward.